-Find the -100dB column on the right of the table and look down this column for a value greater than or equal to your passband percentage of the clock rate.
+Find the -100 dB column on the right of the table and look down this column for a value greater than or equal to your pass band percentage of the clock rate.
 Then look across to the extreme left column and find the corresponding decimation rate.
-Referring to the table, notice that for a decimation of 4, the frequency having -100dB of alias rejection is 0.071 percent which is slightly greater than the 0.07 percent calculated.
-Therefore, the maximum bound on CIC2 decimation for this condition is 4.
-Additional decimation means less alias rejection than the 100dB required.
+Referring to the table, notice that for a decimation of 4, the frequency having -100 dB of alias rejection is 0.071 percent which is slightly greater than the 0.07 percent calculated.
+Therefore, the maximum bound on CIC2 decimation for this condition is four.
+Additional decimation means less alias rejection than the 100 dB required.

-Note that although an $M{\text{CIC2}}$ less then 4 would still yield the required rejection, overall power consumption is reduced by decimating as much as possible in this stage.
-Decimation in CIC2 lowers the data rate, and thus reduces power consumed in subsequent stages.
+Note that although an $M{\rm CIC2}$ less then four would still yield the required rejection, overall power consumption is reduced by decimating as much as possible in this stage.
+Decimation in CIC2 lowers the data rate and thus reduces power consumed in subsequent stages.

-The plot below shows the CIC2 transfer function with a decimation of 4 is used.
-The first plot is referenced to the - 28 - AD6620 input sample rate, the complex spectrum from $-f{SAMP}/2$ to $f{SAMP}/2$ .
-The second plot is referenced to the CIC2 output rate, the complex spectrum from $-f{SAMP2}/2$ to $f{SAMP2}/2$ .
-The aliases of the CIC2 can be seen to be "folding back" in towards the edge of the desired filter passband.
-It is the level of these aliases as they move into the desired passband that are important.
+The plot below shows the CIC2 transfer function using a decimation of four.
+The first plot is referenced to the input sample rate, the complex spectrum from $-f{SAMP}/2$ to $f{SAMP}/2$.
+The second plot is referenced to the CIC2 output rate, the complex spectrum from $-f{SAMP2}/2$ to $f{SAMP2}/2$.
+The aliases of the CIC2 can be seen to be "folding back" in toward the edge of the desired filter pass band.
+It is the level of these aliases as they move into the desired pass band that are important.